The Steering Group

 Hannah Belford

-Hannah joined the Steering Group in 2021 and currently works as a Planner with Savills.
+Hannah joined the Steering Group in 2021 and currently works as a Consent Strategy Manager with SSE Renewables.
+She is based in SSE Renewables Perth office and assists with the consenting regime on large-scale renewable energy projects.
 She graduated from Heriot Watt University in 2018 with a BSc (Hons) in Urban Planning and Property Development.
-After graduating, Hannah started at Savills on their graduate scheme and then went on to gain her RTPI Chartered Membership in September 2020.
-She is based in Savills Edinburgh and Perth offices and assists clients in bringing forward housing, infrastructure and tourism developments across the whole of Scotland, with a particular focus on rural areas.
-Hannah also has experience in influencing future planning policy by contributing to rural planning research projects with the Scottish Government and other bodies.
-Hannah also has experience working within the public sector whist completing two summer placements at Perth & Kinross Council, within the Strategy and Policy team whilst at university.
+After graduating, Hannah worked for Savills and gained her RTPI Chartered Membership in September 2020.
+Hannah also has experience working within the public sector whist completing two summer placements at Perth & Kinross Council, within the Strategy and Policy team.

 John Cooney